 Our day nineteen on the Camino Portugués was an adventure, first getting across the Minho River, then meeting up with our old Camino Primitivo friend at the ferry station and joining together for a glorious walk along the Spanish seacoast to her house in Viladesuso.

-If you were able to take the ferry across the Minho, subtract 5.5 kilometers from the total I give above, for a total of 20.2, unless you were planning to do the Sendal Litoral from the ferry landing in A Pasaxe.
-Then it would be very similar totals.
+If you were able to take the ferry across the Minho, subtract 5.3 kilometers from the total I give above, for a total of 20.2, unless you were planning to do the Sendal Litoral from the ferry landing in A Pasaxe.
+Then it would be only about one kilometer less.

-"Blessed are you pilgrim, if you discover that one step back to help another is more valuable than a hundred forward without seeing what is at your side." ~ From the Beatitudes of the Pilgrim, slide show in the the Pilgrims's Office Chapel in Santiago
+"Blessed are you pilgrim, if you discover that one step back to help another is more valuable than a hundred forward without seeing what is at your side." ~ From the Beatitudes of the Pilgrim, slide show in the Pilgrim's Office Chapel in Santiago

 Here is my Google, interactive map of our GPS tracks.
 Open the map, zoom in/out and use it just like you always would!
-I have placed on the map, including accommodations, supermarkets, cafés, churches and other places of interest.
+I have placed many services on the map, including accommodations, supermarkets, cafés, churches and other places of interest.
 You can see that after A Guarda, the Coastal and the Senda Litoral are one and the same routes for the remainder of the day.

-My elevation/mileage charts are in two parts.
+My elevation/mileage charts are in three parts.
 First is the trip from Caminha to A Pasaxe, via a backtrack to Mario's fishing boat service, crossing the river and walking onward to A Pasaxe, all of which you can ignore if you take the ferry.
 This is shown on the elevation profile below, and the southern orange route on the map above.
-There is almost no elevation change anyway, as we walked along the coast the entire time.
+There is almost no elevation change anyway, as we walked along the waterfront/coast the entire time.
 You can see the 1.2 kilometer boat ride in the middle of the profile!

-The second is the leg from the A Pasaxe to Viladesuso, if you are able to take the ferry.
+The second is the 20.2 kilometer leg from the A Pasaxe to Viladesuso, if you are able to take the ferry.
 (For the 2.5 kilometer addition to Mougás, see day twenty.)
 You can see that there are several significant climbs along the coast, the first immediately from the ferry station, but nothing really problematic.